 This article is in continuation with a previous one and part of my Spiti Valley Travelogue.
 We arrived in Chitkul on Day 2 from Narkanda; stayed here for the night; and then traveled from Chitkul to Kalpa on Day 3.
-Details on this part of the journey including the route, road conditions, accommodation and time taken are mentioned further in the article.
-To read previous part of this travelogue, please click on the link below.
+Details on this part of the journey including the route, road conditions, accommodation, and time taken are mentioned further in the article.
+To read the previous part of this travelogue, please click on the link below.

 Journey So Far: Narkanda to Chitkul – Day 2

 As per the original plan, the idea for 3rd day was to reach Nako which is about 150 kilometers from Chitkul.
 Distance is not really that large and easily doable in a day but due to bad roads, it can easily take up to 6-7 hours in total.
 My friend had started to feel a little better by 3rd day, but was still not very keen on traveling for 6 hours and wanted to keep the journey short.

 A major reason behind this was the uncomfortable night at Chitkul.
 It was an extremely cold night and we had to keep the heater switched on until morning.
 More than the cold, however, it was the bed and the blankets which made it difficult to get through that night.
 After a lot of tossing and tumbling and temporary shut-eyes; the morning finally arrived and I was so thankful that it did.
 It was probably the most difficult night of our entire trip.
 Extreme cold weather mixed with a horrible hotel made it really tough to get some proper sleep.

 Also Read: How to Plan a Trip to Chitkul?